-IAA, our affiliated broker/dealer, receives compensation for clearance and execution services, as well as payment for certain balances in accounts which represents a conflict of interest.
-Additionally, as an introducing broker-dealer, IAA marks up account and custodial fees of its clearing broker-dealer ("RBC"), paid by Clients, or Clients' IARs, such as wire fees, confirmation fees and other account or transaction-based charge to compensate IAA for the cost of its resources utilized in processing the transactions and to generate additional profit for IAA.
+IAA, our affiliated broker-dealer, receives compensation for clearance and execution services, as well as payment for certain balances in accounts which represents a conflict of interest.
+Additionally, as an introducing broker-dealer, IAA marks up account and custodial fees of its clearing broker-dealer, RBC Correspondent Services, a division of RBC Capital Markets, LLC ("RBC"), paid by Clients, or Clients' IARs, such as wire fees, confirmation fees and other account or transaction-based charge to compensate IAA for the cost of its resources utilized in processing the transactions and to generate additional profit for IAA.